-- 2-4 Tablespoon ice water
+- 2-4 tablespoons ice water

-- 3 eggs
+- 3 large eggs

-- 1 egg, white and yolk separated
+- 1 large egg - white and yolk separated

-- 2 teaspoon vanilla extract
+- 2 teaspoons vanilla extract

 - In a mixing bowl mix together the flour, sugar, and salt.
 Cut in butter using the mixer by pulsing until mixture resembles coarse meal, with a few pea-size pieces of butter remaining.
 Add water a tablespoon at a time, pulsing until dough is crumbly but holds together when pressed.
 Press the dough together to form a ball.

 - Place the pie dough on a floured surface or on a rolling mat and roll it out thinly to a 14-inch round sheet.
 Gently fold the round dough sheet in half and then in a quarter.
 Place the dough on a 9-inch pie form with the pointed part exactly at the middle.
-Unfold the pie dough and gently fit dough into bottom and sides of plate without tearing it..
+Unfold the pie dough and gently fit dough into bottom and sides of the plate without tearing it.
 Using kitchen shears, trim dough to a 1-inch overhang; fold under, and press gently to seal.
 Crimp edges if desired.
 Refrigerate 30 minutes to an hour.

 - Preheat oven to 350°F/170°C.

 - In a large mixing bowl, combine and whisk the 3 eggs and the separated egg yolk.
-Gradually add the condensed while whisking.
+Gradually add the condensed milk while whisking.
 Add the vanilla extract and continue whisking until all ingredients are well combined.
 Add the evaporated milk and all-purpose cream and mix well with other ingredients.

 - In a separate bowl, beat the egg white using an electric mixer until it forms soft peaks.
 Fold the beaten egg white into the mixture.
 (The beaten egg white will give the top of the egg pie a brown color after baking.)